 (2) A regional subsidiary cannot commence a trading undertaking or enter into a land transaction.

+(3) Subregulation (2) does not apply to —

+(a) the leasing or purchase of an interest in land, if the lease or purchase is necessary to further a purpose specified in the regional subsidiary’s charter; or

+(b) the sale of an interest in land, if the sale is necessary to wind up the regional subsidiary or to further a purpose specified in the regional subsidiary’s charter.

+(4) In subregulation (3), purpose does not include a purpose that authorises the regional subsidiary to enter into commercial land transactions for profit or gain.

+[Regulation 8 amended: Gazette 6 Oct 2017 p.
+5181.]

 9. Matters to be dealt with in regional subsidiary’s charter

 For the purposes of section 3.70(1)(h), the following matters are required to be dealt with in a charter —